TerraCredit Hits Market Capitalization of $360,577.46 (CREDIT)

 Buying and Selling TerraCredit

-It is usually not presently possible to buy alternative cryptocurrencies such as TerraCredit directly using US dollars.
-Investors seeking to trade TerraCredit should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TerraCredit using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TerraCredit directly using US dollars.
+Investors seeking to trade TerraCredit should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TerraCredit using one of the aforementioned exchanges.

 Receive News & Updates for TerraCredit Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TerraCredit and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.